Ibonok/elastic_scan/README.md

 > Dump Elasticsearch Instances

 The code is very dirty but works so far :-)
 Define an elasticsearch host and list all indexes and dump them to a file.
+You can write some yara rules to search intressting entries.
 # Installation

 ```